DataDog/integrations-extras/pliant/README.md

 3. To get the endpoint of the Pliant workflow, used to trigger from Datadog with an HTTP request, click the "Expand" icon at the start of the workflow.

-Click "cUrl" > "Temporary Bearer Token" and instead select the API key we just created.
+Click "cURL" > "Temporary Bearer Token" and select the API key you just created.

 ![curl][12]